 ESI uses a national preferred formulary.
 The formulary encourages patients to use clinically appropriate medications while helping to manage costs.
 A formulary is a list of medications in different therapy classes used to categorize or group the drugs on the formulary.
 The classes group drugs which are considered similar by the disease they treat or by the effect they have on the body.
 Prescription drug coverage under the Plan is offered through two different pharmacy levels: 30-day Retail; and 90-day Mail Order and Walgreens Smart90 retail program.
 Your copayments will be lowest if you use 90-day Mail Order or the Walgreens Smart90 retail program.
+(The Walgreens Smart90 retail program is not available for employees (and their dependents) stationed in the U.S. territories.)

 If you choose to purchase long-term maintenance medication at retail pharmacies rather than via mail order, after three purchases of the medication, you will have to pay the difference in the cost between the price of the medication at the retail pharmacy and the price of the medication charged by the mail order home delivery program (and this difference will not accrue toward your Plan Year out-of-pocket maximums or deductibles).
 For a list of long-term maintenance drugs that are subject to this rule, please contact the ESI Member Services Department at 800-841-5396.
+(The extra charge for using a retail pharmacy for a long-term maintenance medication will be waived for employees (and their dependents) stationed in the included U.S. territories.)